Dihydrogen monoxide parody: Molecular terminology and naming conventions

 The water molecule has the chemical formula H2O, meaning the molecule is composed of two hydrogen atoms and one oxygen atom.
-Literally, the term "dihydrogen monoxide" means "two hydrogen, one oxygen": the prefix di- in dihydrogen means "two" and the prefix, mono- in monoxide means "one", and "oxide" designates oxygen in a compound (due to the two o's that would occur in "monooxide", the o's are fused together to form "monoxide").
+Literally, the term "dihydrogen monoxide" means "two hydrogen, one oxygen": the prefix di- in dihydrogen means "two", the prefix mono- in monoxide means "one", and "oxide" designates oxygen in a compound (the consecutive o's that would occur in "monooxide" are combined into one).

-Using chemical nomenclature, other names for water include: hydrogen oxide; hydrogen hydroxide, which characterises it as a base; and several designating it as an acid, such as hydric acid or hydroxyl acid.
+Using chemical nomenclature, other names for water include hydrogen oxide, hydrogen hydroxide, which characterises it as a base, and several designating it as an acid, such as hydric acid or hydroxyl acid.
 The term used in the original text, hydroxyl acid, is a non-standard name.

 Under the 2005 revisions of IUPAC nomenclature of inorganic chemistry, there is no single correct name for every compound.
 The primary function of chemical nomenclature is to ensure that each name refers, unambiguously, to a single substance.
 It is considered less important to ensure that each substance should have a single unambiguous name, although the number of acceptable names is limited.
 Water is one acceptable name for this compound, even though it is neither a systematic nor an international name and is specific to just one phase of the compound (its liquid form).
 The other IUPAC recommendation is oxidane.